bpholden/lickRemoteObserving/README.md

     configurations list on the left.
 It will ask if you want this installed for everyone or only you, select "Me".
 The hit the connect button to start the VPN.

+	- **For Linux**: Install the certificate using the appropriate software, such as the Linux NetworkManager.
+If you do this, you must execute the following command to prevent all traffic (such as Zoom or your browswer) go through the remote observing machine.
+	``nmcli connection modify Nickel20200507 ipv4.never-default yes``

 - **Configure Local VNC Viewer Software:** This is where one sets `vncviewer` with the path and executable for the local VNC viewer